-12.19.4 IDN Support
+12.27.4 IDN Support

-If host has been built with IDN (internationalized domain name) support, it can accept and display non-ASCII domain names. host appropriately converts character encoding of a domain name before sending a request to a DNS server or displaying a reply from the server.
-To turn off IDN support, define the IDN\DISABLE environment variable.
-IDN support is disabled if the variable is set when host runs.
+If host has been built with IDN (internationalized domain name) support, it can accept and display non-ASCII domain names. host appropriately converts character encoding of domain name before sending a request to DNS server or displaying a reply from the server.
+If you'd like to turn off the IDN support for some reason, define the IDN\DISABLE environment variable.
+The IDN support is disabled if the variable is set when host runs.